mramshaw/Alexa-Stuff/README.md

 variations).
 The initial rejection came April 15 (so about four calendar days) - and took issue with some French copy that had previously passed muster (along with some other things).
 As VUIs (Voice User Interfaces) continue to gain acceptance, it essential that the quality of the user experience continues to improve.
+[After some back and forth, the skill was in the end certified on April 24, 2019 - however, this was a pre-existing skill to which I was mainly adding support for Spanish.]

 #### Monitoring and Versioning